kree-dotcom/isomorph/README.md

 - synths: Any token offered by the Synthetix protocol, they are synthetic assets where their prices track the underlying original token/stock/commodity/currency.
 Redemption into any other synth is guaranteed by  SNX stakers who assume the debt pool risk ensuring the value of all issued synths.

-- sUSD:  A synth, tracking the US dollar.
-Generally used as a gateway into and out of the Synthetix ecosystem owing to it's stable price and inclusion in a Curve pool with other popular stablecoins USDC, USDT and Dai.
+- sUSD:  A synth, based on the US dollar.
+Generally used as a gateway into and out of the Synthetix ecosystem owing to its stable price and inclusion in a Curve pool with other popular stablecoins USDC, USDT and Dai.

 - Metapool: a liquidity pool design from Curve.fi comprised of a unique stablecoin attached to the 3pool Dai, USDC USDT Curve.fi liquidity pool design in order to provide a simple route into and out of the unique stablecoin.